Roboost-Robotics/firmware/core/README.md

 # README

+## TODO
+- Implememt the use of URDF files
+- Make virtual motor class that uses PID controll; implementations are specific like H-bridge or VESC
+- Implement ROS communication

 ## Motorshield Firmware
 ### Overview
 This program controls the movement of a four-wheeled robot using encoder feedback and PID control.
 It also includes functions for calculating the robot's velocity using forward and inverse kinematics models.